-Mark Burnett receiving Entrepreneurial Leader Award from Geoff Tunnicliffe
+Mark Burnett receiving ELO Entrepreneurial Leader Award

-Rick’s other strategic alliance has been with Paul Stevens, who moved from pastoring into the academic life at Regent College, where he is now professor emeritus in Marketplace, Theology and Leadership.
+One strategic alliance has been with Paul Stevens, who moved from pastoring into the academic life at Regent College, where he is now professor emeritus in Marketplace, Theology and Leadership.
 As he said during a presentation at the conference, the guiding principle during his 50-plus years of work has been to encourage lay people to actively practice their faith at work and at home, seven days a week.

-A third important alliance is with leaders from Hong Kong; several businessmen flew over to join the Vancouver conference.
+Another important alliance is with leaders from Hong Kong; several businessmen flew over to join the Vancouver conference.
 Their prayers for Roma Downey following her skype interview were a highlight.

 Hugo Chan, a Hong Kong-based lawyer, marketplace leader and lay pastor, reported on opportunities in China, noting that Hong Kong used to welcome people to China, but now is also a way for China to move out to the rest of the world.